 You’ll likely notice slightly higher prices per-mile for routes to New York than other areas.
 Routes out of New York, at least the city, should be mostly stable depending on the season.

-Looking to get some free quotes to ship your vehicle?
+Looking to get started on shipping your vehicle?
 We can help!
 Here at AutomobileShippingQuotes.com, we work hard to ensure that our customers get the most out of our services.
-When you fill out our online quote request form, you’ll get multiple quotes emailed to you absolutely free of charge.
+This is why you can read all about the best auto transporters in the industry, right here on our website.

-These quotes come from top-rated auto transporters with decades of experience in the industry.
-We clear each company we work with ahead of time, which means we make sure they are licensed, bonded, and insured.
-We also ensure that they are top-rated and only work with the best carriers on the road.
+These auto transporters are top-rated and, combined, have decades of experience in the industry.
+We clear each company we review ahead of time, which means we make sure they are licensed, bonded, and insured.
+We also ensure that they work with the best carriers on the road, and they have stellar reviews from customers as well as a solid BBB rating.